Tang dynasty: Economy

 Through use of the land trade along the Silk Road and maritime trade by sail at sea, the Tang were able to acquire and gain many new technologies, cultural practices, rare luxury, and contemporary items.
 From Europe, the Middle East, Central and South Asia, the Tang dynasty were able to acquire new ideas in fashion, new types of ceramics, and improved silver-smithing techniques.
-The Tang Chinese also gradually adopted the foreign concept of stools and chairs as seating, whereas the Chinese beforehand always sat on mats placed on the floor.
-People of the Middle East coveted and purchased in bulk Chinese goods such as silks, lacquerwares, and porcelain wares.
+The Tang also gradually adopted the foreign concept of stools and chairs as seating, whereas the Chinese beforehand always sat on mats placed on the floor.
+People of the Middle East coveted and purchased Chinese goods in bulk, including silks, porcelain, and lacquerwares.
 Songs, dances, and musical instruments from foreign regions became popular in China during the Tang dynasty.
 These musical instruments included oboes, flutes, and small lacquered drums from Kucha in the Tarim Basin, and percussion instruments from India such as cymbals.
-At the court there were nine musical ensembles (expanded from seven in the Sui dynasty) that played ecletic Asian music.
+At the court there were nine musical ensembles (expanded from seven in the Sui dynasty) that played eclectic Asian music.